vaibhawvipul/vaibhawvipul.github.io/_posts/2025-05-07-The-Compounding-opportunity-cost.md

 **Google snaps up YouTube (2006)**
 $1.65B for a startup drowning in copyright risk.
 Yahoo was reportedly hours away from closing a deal.
 Google outbid at the last minute.
 YouTube now makes $50B+ per year.
 The cost of missing that window?
 Losing the future of online video.

-**OpenAI acquires Windsurf (2025)**
-$3B for Codeium’s parent.
-Windsurf had ~$40M ARR and momentum.
-OpenAI could’ve built its own assistant—or lose the space to GitHub Copilot, Cursor, and others.
-This wasn’t a revenue deal; it was a defensive play to control a growing wedge of the developer ecosystem.

-In all cases, the upfront price seemed high.
-But the cost of waiting would’ve been higher.

 ## When Timing Goes Wrong

 Being late is sometimes worse than never showing up.